nlplab/brat/installation.md

-The brat server is a [Python](http://en.wikipedia.org/wiki/Python_%28programming_language%29) (version 2.5+) program that runs as a [CGI](http://en.wikipedia.org/wiki/Common_Gateway_Interface) application, and the installation script assumes a UNIX-like environment.
-If you are setting up brat server in a compatible environment with an existing web server that supports CGI, the following quick start should work.
+The brat server is a [Python](http://en.wikipedia.org/wiki/Python_%28programming_language%29) (version 2.5+) program that runs by default as a [CGI](http://en.wikipedia.org/wiki/Common_Gateway_Interface) application, and the installation script assumes a UNIX-like environment.
+If you are setting up brat server in a compatible environment with an existing web server that supports CGI, the quick start instructions for "using CGI" should work.
+If you don't have a web server installed and want to try brat out locally, you may want try out the instructions for "standalone server".
+(For security reasons, we strongly recommend serving brat via a full web server such as Apache in production environments.)

 First, download a brat package from the [brat home page](index.html).

 Then, unpack the package (e.g. in the `public_html` subdirectory of your home directory)

-    tar xzf brat-VERSION.tar.gz
+    tar xzf {{ site.dist.latest_stable_tgz }}

-(where `VERSION` is the version string, like "v1.1_Albatross").
 Next, enter the created brat directory

-    cd brat-VERSION
+    cd {{ site.dist.latest_stable }}

+The next step depends on whether you intend to run brat in a CGI environment or as a standalone server.

+### Quick start installation: using CGI ###

-run the installation script
+Run the installation script

     ./install.sh